Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

   * This will take 2 - 5 mins depending on your internet speed.

-* Now you have the current ISLE project code checked into git as foundation to make changes on specific to your local and project needs.
+* Now you have the current ISLE project code checked into git as foundation to make changes specific to your local and project needs.
 You'll use this git upstream `icg-upstream` and process in the future to pull updates / releases from the main ISLE project.

 ### Step 2a: Add Customizations from `Step 0` to the Git Workflow
 This step is intended for users who followed either the "**Intermediate**" or "**Advanced**" migration options in `Step 0` above.
 If you choose the **Easy** migration option you may safely skip `Step 2a`.